dbos-inc/dbos-demo-apps/typescript/dbos-node-starter/README.md

 # Welcome to DBOS!

-This is a template app built with DBOS and Express.
+This is a template app built with DBOS and Koa.

 ### Developing Locally